 Ads for Orangeburg stated that the company had put 300 million feet of their product into service across North America – enough to travel around the world twice.

 According to the National Post, in Waterloo, Ontario alone, a city survey found that 100,000 homes had Orangeburg pipes.

 In 2011, Edmonton estimated the cost for Orangeburg pipe replacement would be $1.8 billion – a stunning representation of how massive this problem really is.

 What regulations will prevent no-corrode piping materials from ever being used again?

 No-corrode piping was taken off the list of permitted materials in most building codes.

 As stated by the National Post, Cornwall, Ontario notably passed a bylaw banning the pipe from the city and made it law that if one was detected, it had to be removed immediately.

 In 1994, Waterloo stepped up to take on the massive task to replace their 100,000 wood-fibre pipes, which was estimated at $650 million.

 So, what can be done about bituminous fibre pipe?

-If it is determined that you have Orangeburg pipes, it is essential that trenchless plumbing is installed as soon as possible – to prevent further damage and expense.
+If it is determined that you have no-corrode pipes, it is essential that the pipes are dug out, removed, and replaced – to prevent further damage and expense.